Model Averaging by Cross-validation for Partially Linear Functional Additive Models: Methodology

+Algorithm~\ref{algo1} provides a systematic approach to estimate the optimal weights for combining models through a Q-fold cross-validation criterion.
+Each candidate model is trained and evaluated on different folds of the data.
+We repeat the process for each candidate model, and update the weights based on the prediction errors on the validation folds.
+Finally, the optimal weights and the corresponding prediction are outputted.

-\begin{remark} The candidate models constructed above only differ in regressors from each other.
-One can construct more candidate models with different tuning parameters, such as the number of basis functions and the smoothing parameter $\tau$ in the estimator (\ref{wttheta}).
-Following the proposed cross-validation model averaging procedure, we will get an estimator incorporating information of more candidate models, but it needs more computing resources as compensation. \end{remark}
+\begin{remark} The candidate models constructed above only differ in the included regressors.
+However, it is possible to create additional candidate models by varying tuning parameters, such as the number of interior knots in the basis functions, denoted as $J_n$, or the smoothing parameter $\tau$.
+It is noteworthy that incorporating information from a large number of candidate models can potentially lead to higher prediction accuracy.
+However, this comes at the cost of increased computational resources required for model estimation and evaluation. \end{remark}

-\section{Asymptotic optimality}
+\subsection{Asymptotic optimality}